reflection-emit/Cauldron/README.md

 ## Release Notes
 ### 1.2.0
 - NetCore Dlls droped from package due to issues with Fody - This will be back as soon as NetCore and Fody works a lot better
 - Types with the component attribute get a hard-coded CreateInstance method.
-The Factory with use this method to create an instance.
-This should give the factory an instancing performance almost on par with the new keyword.
+The Factory will use this method to create an instance of the type.
+This should give the factory an instancing performance almost on par with the __new__ keyword.
 - Types that inherits or implements the following classes or interfaces are considered as components and will also recieve a CreateInstance method: ResourceDictionary, IValueConverter, INotifyPropertyChanged, FrameworkElement
 ### 1.1.4
 - Inject attribute default paramaters are now "params"